NekoFluff/go-youtube-notification-bot/README.md

 Sends notifications when livestreams from hololive are about to begin.
 (15 minutes prior and on time)

-Requires a server text room with the name `go-hololive-notification-bot` and `go-hololive-notification-bot-live`
+Requires a server text room with the name `hololive-livestream-notifier-go` and `hololive-livestream-notifier-go-live`

 Bot link: <a>https://discord.com/api/oauth2/authorize?client_id=920909355254169631&permissions=395137247312&scope=bot</a>